|Courses in ACCT | BINS | BSAD | ECON | FINC | IBUS | MGMT | MKTG|

 IBUS 5316 Field Study in International Business

-Prerequisite: Completion of MBA Foundation courses or equivalent.
+Prerequisite: Completion of MBA foundation courses or equivalent.
 This course includes an international trip which provides students an opportunity to explore firsthand the international dimensions of business, to identify and pursue strategic issues in businesses, and to gain an awareness of how cultural, economic, political, and legal environments influence business practices.
 Prior to travel, students study and prepare reports on the country to be visited, and upon return, prepare summaries of their experiences, comparing pre- and post-visit perceptions.
 This course has a fee for travel costs and host institution fees.
 This course is not open to students with credit for IBUS 4316 unless the international trip is to a different country than the one visited for IBUS 4316.

 Courses in Management